aishamim00/money_transaction/README.md

 # money_transaction
-## Description: By this demo API project called money_trasaction we create agent,custome,merchant and did transaction between them ,chech their balance and trasaction history.
+## Description: By this demo API project called money_trasaction we create agent,custome,merchant and did transaction between them ,check their balance and trasaction history.

 ## Technology
 - Postman